Rick's Daily Tips

 • Contact Me

-You are here: Home / Tech Questions & Answers / Q&A: Will replacing a hard drive with an SSD make the PC run hotter?
+You are here: Home / Tech Questions & Answers / Q&A: Will replacing the hard drive with an SSD make a PC run hotter?

-Q&A: Will replacing a hard drive with an SSD make the PC run hotter?
+Q&A: Will replacing the hard drive with an SSD make a PC run hotter?

 Note: The links in this post are affiliate links.

-Question from Michael: I have a five year old Acer laptop that runs a bit on the warm side.
+Question from Michael: I have a three year old laptop that runs a bit on the warm side.
 It always has, ever since I first took it out of the box.

-Rick’s answer: I think replacing the hard drive with an SSD is a great idea Michael, and right now is the perfect time to do it because the prices of SSDs have dropped to a level that’s pretty close to amazing.
+Rick’s answer: Michael, I think replacing your laptop’s hard drive with an SSD is a great idea, and right now is the perfect time to do it because the prices of SSDs have dropped to a level that’s pretty close to amazing.

 As a matter of fact, several 1TB SSDs that would make perfect high-speed replacements for your laptop’s hard drive are currently selling for as little as $50 online and at many local retail stores.